HassanElmadany/IMDB-Crawler/README.md

 # IMDB-Crawler
-A python script to crawl XML document fro the IMDB Dataset from www.omdbapi.com
+A python script to crawl XML document from the IMDB Dataset from www.omdbapi.com